Welthungerhilfe/ChildGrowthMonitor/README.md

 A promising approach is to input the point clouds, the device pose for camera position and rgb video into different neural networks, to do preprocessing or get the result.

-Helpful research has been done in
+Helpful research should be commented here https://github.com/Welthungerhilfe/ChildGrowthMonitor/issues/47 i.e.:
 - 3d point cloud segmentation through labeling the points
 - building a spatio-temporal graph for human pose detection
 - ...